Wheel of the Year

 March 20, the Spring Equinox, marks the celebration of Ostara.
 During the equinox both day and night are 12 hours each, symbolically ushering in balance.
 Ironically, this balance is a signal to prepare for the change of seasons both around us and in us.
 Ostara is a celebration of this change.
 The celebration of the miracle of rebirth.

-The following are a couple excerpts from two well written books to help you understand Ostara:
+The following are a couple excerpts from three well written books to help you understand Ostara: